Loading...

 So you can see how these formulas use multiplication when referring to area.

 What about perimeter?
-Now, when calculating the perimeter of shapes, which operation do we tend to use?
-Well, we tend to use addition because perimeter is the total distance around a two dimensional shape.
+Now when calculating the perimeter of shapes, which operation do we tend to use?
+Well, we tend to use addition because perimeter is the total distance around a two-dimensional shape.

 So let's have a little look at an example.

 Which statement do you think matches which calculation?
 To work out the parameter of rectangle A, which calculation do you think it would be?
 To work out the area of rectangle A, which calculation do you think it would be?
 To work out the area of rectangle B, which calculation do you think it would be?
 And to work out the difference in area between A and B, which calculation do you think it would be?
-So you can give it a go and press pause if you need more time.
+See if you can give it a go and press pause if you need more time.

 Well done.